Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 Here’s a chair yoga flow demonstrated by a stroke survivor who credits yoga to her amazing recovery.

-Additionally, even if your stroke affected you more cognitively than physically, yoga may still be able to assist in your recovery process.
+Additionally, even if your stroke affected you more cognitively than physically, yoga can stimulate your cognition.
 Practicing yoga requires sustained attention, sequencing skills, and potentially even problem-solving abilities, all of which could be affected by a stroke.
-Frequently participating in activities, such as yoga, that require these higher-level cognitive skills facilitates improvements in these areas through the brain’s neuroplasticity.
+Consistently participating in activities, like yoga, that require higher-level cognitive skills facilitates your brain’s neuroplasticity.

 For survivors of an occipital lobe stroke, who may have developed visual impairments, practicing yoga can provide an opportunity to encourage individuals to utilize newly learned compensatory techniques.
 For example, the visual demands of yoga, from watching the instructor move throughout the room to examining one’s own positioning, would allow those with a visual field deficit to practice scanning techniques throughout the session.